ozfortress/ozfortress_docs/docs/rules/global.md

 POV demo files must be recorded for all ozfortress matches and must be provided at the request of an ozfortress administrator.
 We recommend using the demo recording system included in TF2, which can be activated under the advanced options menu in the game settings.

 Find out how to record POV demo files, along with our guidelines and penalties on our [Demo Requests FAQ](/faq/demo_requests/) page.

+#### 4.1.1.
+POV Demo storage requirements
+Players need to keep their personal POV Demo files for at minimum two seasons after their recorded date for the purpose of Demo Checking, outlined in [4.1.2.
+Demo Checking](/rules/global/#412-demo-checking).
+Failure to do so will result in a Fail to provide POV Demo files penalty, incurring a 2-Round Match Ban.
+It is the responsibility of the player to ensure that when their POV Demo files are requested, the link to the file sharing service it is hosted on cannot expire.
+If you are concerned about storage usage on that file sharing service, please reach out to whichever staff member requested your POV Demo files to ensure you are safe to remove them.

+#### 4.1.2.
+Demo Checking
+Demo Checking can occur in ozfortress, and is used as a tool for resolving match disputes, ensuring competitive play integrity, or as a part of Random Demo Checking.
+In any of these instances, failure to provide POV Demo files upon request occur penalties below based on how many existing occurences of failure to provide a player has.
+Purposefully providing incorrect POV Demo files will also incur the following penalties:

+- First instance: Two (2) Round ban
+- Second instance: Two (2) Year ban
+- Further instances: Two (2) Year ban

+If you are not sure how to correctly provide POV Demo files upon request, or have further questions, [please see our Demo Requests FAQ page](/faq/demo_requests/#further-questions-concerns-or-issues).

 ### 4.2.
 Spectators
 ozfortress administrators are the only approved spectators.
 Spectators are not allowed in any ozfortress match server for any reason.
 Please note, this does not include SourceTV (STV) usage.